Chesapeake Bay TMDL Fact Sheet

 Driving Actions to Clean Local Waters and the Chesapeake Bay

-On December 29, 2010, the U.S. Environmental Protection Agency established the Chesapeake Bay Total Maximum Daily Load (TMDL), a historic and comprehensive “pollution diet.”
-This TMDL includes accountability features to guide sweeping actions to restore clean water in the Chesapeake Bay and the region’s streams, creeks and rivers.
+On December 29, 2010, the U.S. Environmental Protection Agency (EPA) established the Chesapeake Bay Total Maximum Daily Load (TMDL), a historic and comprehensive “pollution diet.”
+The TMDL is the largest ever developed by EPA, encompassing a 64,000-square-mile watershed.

-Despite extensive restoration efforts during the prior 25 years, the TMDL was prompted by insufficient progress and poor water quality in the Chesapeake Bay and its tidal tributaries.
-The TMDL was required under the federal Clean Water Act and responded to consent decrees in Virginia and the District of Columbia from the late 1990s.
-It was also a keystone commitment of a federal strategy to meet President Barack Obama’s Executive Order to restore and protect the Bay.
+Despite extensive restoration efforts during the prior 25 years, the Bay was still impaired, so the Bay jurisdictions (Delaware, Maryland, New York, Pennsylvania, Virginia, West Virginia, and the District of Columbia) asked EPA to develop the TMDL.
+The TMDL also fulfilled consent decree commitments in Virginia and the District of Columbia from the late 1990s and was a keystone commitment of a federal strategy to meet President Barack Obama’s Executive Order 13508 to restore and protect the Bay.

-Also, EPA committed to reducing air deposition of nitrogen to the tidal waters of the Bay from 17.9 to 15.7 million pounds per year through federal air regulations.
+The TMDL also included targeted “backstop allocations” and “backstop adjustments” for areas where certain jurisdictions’ final Phase I WIPs did not meet the major river basin targets or EPA’s expectations of reasonable assurance that those targets would be met.
+Also, the TMDL included EPA’s commitment to reduce air deposition of nitrogen to the tidal waters of the Bay from 17.9 to 15.7 million pounds per year through federal air regulations.

 Addressing the Challenges